Learning in Years 7 and 8

-Find out what your child will learn in high school.
+Find out what your child will learn in their early high school years.

 To learn more about curriculum in NSW, visit:

 - NSW Department of Education - key learning areas

 - NESA's Parent Guide - Schooling in NSW which provides information about learning stages, key learning areas and syllabuses